Dear Glenn Beck and Matt Walsh,

 I’m baffled.
 I don’t understand the line of thinking.
 For me, this has never been just about what is effective at winning the abortion argument.
 Rather, it has been about ending elective or convenience abortion, period, and restoring true justice to America by holding people who butcher innocent babies responsible.
 And holding both the abortionist and the mother responsible would surely be more effective at utterly ending the plague of abortion than holding only the abortionist responsible.

 I don’t know what the consequence should be.
 I’m not calling for executions.
 We put mothers who kill their born children in prison.
 Why does the fact that the baby lives in the uterus change the morality and legal consequence of the entire thing?
-Answer: it doesn’t.
-If it’s wrong for a mother to do when the baby is age 1, it’s wrong for the mother to do at 20 weeks after conception.
-And if the mother is held responsible for killing her child when the child is 1, then the mother ought to be held responsible for killing her child when the child is at 20 weeks after conception.
+If it’s wrong for a mother to do when the baby is age 1, shouldn’t it also be wrong for the mother to do at 20 weeks after conception.
+And if the mother is held responsible for killing her child when the child is 1, then shouldn’t the mother also be held responsible for killing her child when the child is at 20 weeks after conception.

-I consider both of you to be a friend.
-I’ve listened to you, Glenn, for years and years and was on the phone with you just a few weeks ago during a conference call for Ted Cruz and Mike Lee.
-I was deeply impressed.
+I consider myself to be a friend to both of you.
+I’ve listened to you, Glenn, for years and was on the phone with you just a few weeks ago during a conference call for Ted Cruz and Mike Lee.
 I’ve followed your blog, Matt, for a long time now and have consistently been blown away (in a good way) at what you’ve had to say.
 I’ve never met either of you face to face, but anyone who stands for the principles you stand for are a friend to me.
 That’s why I’m so stunned.
 I don’t understand it.
+It doesn’t make any sense.

 I am open to hearing your reasoning.
 I am willing to give the benefit of the doubt.
 I want to understand.
 It just seems like a major contradiction to me.
 Am I just insane?
 Am I the only one who thinks this way?
 Are you guys avoiding saying woman who abort their baby should be held responsible because it’s not popular to say?
 That wouldn’t make sense either.
 Since when did either of you care about saying what’s popular?